vtexdocs/dev-portal-content/docs/release-notes/addition-of-signature-parameter-on-callback-url-for-payment-integrations.md

 In the [Transactions page of the Admin](https://help.vtex.com/en/tutorial/how-to-view-the-orders-details--tutorials_452), the signature token appears masked for security reasons, as in this example: `X-VTEX-signature=Rj******tk`.

-When making the callback request, we recommend that payment providers use the callback URL exactly as received. **The use of the** `X-VTEX-signature` **parameter will be mandatory from October 31 for security reasons.
+When making the callback request, we recommend that payment providers use the callback URL exactly as received. **The use of the** `X-VTEX-signature` **parameter will be mandatory from April 30, 2023 for security reasons.
 Callback requests made without this parameter will not work after the deadline.**

 For more information check the [Create Payment endpoint](https://developers.vtex.com/vtex-rest-api/reference/createpayment#callback-url) reference, the [Payment Provider Protocol](https://help.vtex.com/en/tutorial/payment-provider-protocol--RdsT2spdq80MMwwOeEq0m#callback-url) article, and the [Purchase Flows](https://developers.vtex.com/vtex-rest-api/docs/payments-integration-purchase-flows#callback-url) article.